lucasmoten/ods19/docs/home.md

 + Parameters
     + searchPhrase: `image/gif` (string, required) - The phrase to look for inclusion within the name or description of objects.
 This will be overridden if parameters for filterField are set.
-    + pageNumber: 1 (number, optional) - The page number of results to be returned to support chunked output.
+    + pageNumber: 1 (number(minvalue=1), optional) - The page number of results to be returned to support chunked output.
-    + pageSize: 20 (number, optional) - The number of results to return per page.
+    + pageSize: 20 (number(minvalue=1, maxvalue=10000), optional) - The number of results to return per page.
     + sortField: `contentsize` (string, optional) - Denotes a field that the results should be sorted on.
 Can be specified multiple times for complex sorting.
         + Default: `createddate`
         + Members